Diarrhea in Dogs: Causes, Symptoms, and Treatment Options

 Ingredients:

-Optional: 1 teaspoon of pureed apple, or stewed apple (unsweetened, of course), or a little cottage cheese
+Optional: 1 teaspoon pureed apple (unsweetened, of course) or a little cottage cheese

 Preparation: